Transcript: New Dietary Guidelines for Americans

-Included in the new official guidelines 100% plant-based adaptation, for those who aim to eliminate cholesterol, saturated animal fat, and trans fat from their diets by taking tolerable-upper-daily-limits-of-zero to their logical conclusion.
+Included in the new official guidelines, a 100% plant-based adaptation, for those who aim to eliminate cholesterol, saturated animal fat, and trans fat from their diet by taking tolerable-upper-daily-limits-of-zero to their logical conclusion.

 And now, we have the plate!
 Remember the ancient pyramid in 2000?
 That was actually a big step forward, implying that some foods were healthier than others.
-The meat, egg, dairy, junk food industries were not happy and so under a Texan administration in 2005, the pyramid got twisted on its side and replaced with unlabeled vertical stripes.
-Can’t you tell that orange represents grains and purple is the meat and bean group?
+The meat, egg, dairy, junk food industries were not happy, and so, under a Texan administration in 2005, the pyramid got twisted onto its side, and replaced with unlabeled vertical stripes.
+Can’t you tell that orange represents grains, and purple, the meat and bean group?

-But now at least tell, which is which.
+But now, at least you can tell which is which.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.